JustinLove/alchemy_tutor/notes.md

 - x master location dedicated file
 - remote lab boxes appearing in basic biomes with lots of mods

-### More Stuff
-- x hall of masters translation break
-- x vault horizontal

-### Grams things
+### Grahams things
-- has load order note in description
+- x has load order note in description - chests
+- x nook at alchemist
+- x camp at ne gold?
+- make safe for magic skin?

+### Alternate biomes
+- long term: see if any pixel scenes fit
+- long term: see if mini labs fit

 ### Anvil of Destiny
-- can we add our scenes later so it doesn't go crazy?
+- x can we add our scenes later so it doesn't go crazy?
 Or fake the chances and fixup later?

 ### Fluid Dynamics